 Many books on Personal Finance Management gives a lot of tips, tricks & advice to manage our finances well.
 The main reasons why many people don’t follow it through the years are, either the concepts explained are very abstract or it requires a lot of discipline to follow the advice year after year.
 There are other kinds of books which show you a literally non-existent route to become rich overnight.
 David Bach differs very much from the others.
 He shows us

-I will provide a gist of some of the concepts explained in this book.
+I will provide a list of some of the concepts explained in this book.
 But I would prefer you to read the book by yourself.

 This is for those who live from paycheck to paycheck and have nothing to save.
 David asks us to track each and every penny spent for a day/week.
 There will definitely be some dimes, dollars that you can save in little things.
-Most of us ignore this, because the amount is too small to save.
-But David shows us, those little amount can grow into huge investments, if invested properly.
+Most of us ignore this because the amount is too small to save.
+But David shows us, those little amounts can grow into huge investments if invested properly.
 I think, this is interesting and I started tracking my expenses for a month.
 Let me see how much I can save.

 David gives us elaborate tips to close the loans earlier than the actual tenure.
 I am gonna use them on my home loan.